 On the battlefields and in the military prisons of Britain and France they were stigmatised and tortured in an attempt to break their spirit.
 This story revolves around the experience of our most famous 'conchie' Archibald Baxter, father of James K. Baxter.

-Directed by Peter Burger, and written and produced by Donna Malane and Paula Boock of Lippy Pictures, Field Punishment No.1 was funded through the Platinum Fund.
-The Platinum Fund supports quality programmes with something important to say about New Zealand.
+Directed by Peter Burger, it was written and produced by Donna Malane and Paula Boock of Lippy Pictures.

 Donna Malane and Paula Boock share their thoughts on this remarkable film.